Denver Pioneers: History and notable athletic figures

 Denver's first athletic event was in a baseball game in 1867 (a loss to the Arapahoe Baseball Club), a sport that was played at the varsity level until 1999 when DU returned to full NCAA D-I status.
 DU's best baseball achievements were appearances in the 1970 and 1973 NCAA baseball tournaments.

 Other notable Denver sports alumni include former Major League Baseball player Dan Schatzeder, NBA basketball players Vince Boryla and Byron Beck, CFL Hall of Famer and former NFL football player Sam Etcheverry, 1952 US Olympic Long Jump Gold Medalist Jerome Biffle, former US Olympic Committee Executive Director Lyman Bingham, and MLS/US National soccer player Nat Borchers.
 San Antonio Spurs head coach Gregg Popovich received a master's degree from DU but did not play any varsity sports there.
 Five-time world champion and US Olympic figure Skating star Michelle Kwan graduated from DU in 2009.
 Former DU basketball player David Adkins went on to greater fame outside of sports as comedian and actor Sinbad.
-Phil Heath a former DU basketball player in the early 2000s, won the Mr. Olympia Bodybuilding Championship seven consecutive times between 2001 and 2017.
-Taryn Hemmings Women's Soccer (2004-2008) who played professional soccer for the Boston Breakers and the Chicago Red Stars from 2009 to 2015.
-Joe Colborne played 8 years in the NHL before retiring in 2020 after starring for the Pioneers.
+Phil Heath a former DU basketball player in the early 2000s, won the Mr. Olympia Bodybuilding Championship seven consecutive times between 2011 and 2017.

-National Championships
+Championships

 NCAA team championships

-The University of Denver has 34 NCAA team national championships, the most of any Division I school outside of the Power Five conferences.
+The University of Denver has 35 NCAA team national championships, the most of any Division I school outside of the Power Five conferences.